-- Join us September 16th.
-2021 for our live webinar, Preventive medicine and Medicare wellness visits with an E/M.
+- See our on-demand webinar, Preventive medicine and Medicare wellness visits with an E/M.

 Our physician saw a patient and did a preventive medicine service and addressed an acute, significant problem.
 The patient was new to us.
 Should we bill both as new patient visits?

 The last time I saw this addressed by CPT® was in the October 2006 CPT Assistant.
 If anyone has seen anything since, let me know.
 CPT® is asked this very question and their answer is to bill both as new patient visits.

 “Therefore, if a preventive medicine service and an office or other outpatient service are each provided during the same patient encounter, then it is appropriate to report both E/M services as new patient codes (ie, 99381-99387 and 99201-99205, as appropriate), provided the patient meets the requirements of a new patient based upon the previously noted guidelines.”